Fuad Reveiz

-Fuad Reveiz (born February 24, 1963) is a Colombian-American former professional football player who was a placekicker for 10 seasons in the National Football League (NFL).
+Fuad Y. Reveiz (born February 24, 1963) is a Colombian-American former professional football player who was a placekicker for 10 seasons in the National Football League (NFL).
 He was selected in the seventh round of the 1985 NFL draft by the Miami Dolphins.
 He also played for the San Diego Chargers and the Minnesota Vikings.
 He was a Pro Bowl selection in 1994.
 He played college football for the Tennessee Volunteers from 1981 to 1984, and holds the school record for the longest field goal (60 yards).

 Early life

 Reveiz was born in Bogotá, Colombia.
 He moved with his family to Miami, United States, in 1974.
 Reveiz played for Miami Sunset Senior High.
 During his sophomore season in 1978, he set a state record with a 60-yard field goal.

 College career

 Reveiz was not highly recruited out of high school, and originally had planned to attend junior college.
 However, University of Tennessee coach Johnny Majors, concerned with his kickers' performance during spring practice in 1981, offered Reveiz a scholarship just prior to fall practice.
 Reveiz connected on 25 of 25 extra point attempts during his freshman year, and was 7 of 15 on field goal tries.
 He kicked a 51-yard field goal in Tennessee's win over Memphis State, which at the time was the fifth-longest in school history.
 Two weeks later, he kicked a last-second 28-yard field goal to give Tennessee a 24–21 win over Wichita State.
 His kickoffs frequently landed in or beyond the end zone.

 Reveiz's best season with Tennessee came in 1982, when he was again perfect on extra point attempts, and connected on 27 of 31 field goal tries, including an NCAA-record 8 of 10 on field goal attempts of 50 yards or longer.
 At one point in the season, he hit 14 consecutive field goals before finally missing one in the rain against Vanderbilt.
 He hit a school-record 60-yarder in Tennessee's loss to Georgia Tech on October 23, and hit a 52-yarder with less than two minutes to play in the Vols' 24–24 tie against LSU (though he missed a potential game-winner from the same distance).
 He tied the school single-game record of five field goals in Tennessee's win over Memphis State on November 6, and matched it two weeks later in Tennessee's win over Kentucky.
 His mark of 27 field goals was second in the nation only to Paul Woodside's record-setting mark of 28.